REVIEW:

 When touring in kayaks, the kayaks are often turned over on the beach

 in the evenings to keep out moisture and various critters.
-When the kayaks
+When the

-the control line a bit.
-On the final attempt to retract the rudder it
+position after working the control line a bit.
+On the final attempt

-would not retract.
-I paddled to the beach to investigate and found a few
+to retract the rudder it would not retract.
+I paddled to the beach to

-lentil sized pieces of gravel were lodged between the rudder and the housing.
+investigate and found a few lentil sized pieces of gravel were lodged

-I quickly dislodged the gravel and the system was again in operation.
+the system was again in operation.

 While